Computer Resources

 ♦ The user must set the scheduling priority for any such processes to the lowest possible (using “nice +19”).

 ♦ All CPU-intensive processes are subject to interruption for routine workstation maintenance.
-Advance warning for workstation maintenance is not provided.
+Advance warning for workstation maintenance may not be provided.
 Users should periodically checkpoint their process data.

 ♦ Users that do not abide by these rules will be notified via e-mail that they are not in compliance, and asked to comply.
 The user’s faculty research advisor will also be notified.
 Continued non-compliance will result in loss of teaching lab workstation privileges.